N-Peace would like to thank our special supporters who have provided our initiative with generous contributions of time, advocacy, and resources.

 The trophies are a personalised version of her ‘Ma-Lai’ collection.
 Find out more via Pinaree’s blog, written exclusively for UNDP, about the trophies’ significance.

 This year’s N-Peace illustrations were provided by Gabe Wong.
 Gabe is a graphic designer, illustrator and educator.
 He is interested in the visual representation of value systems and cultures.
+Gabe is based in Vancouver, Canada and teaches at Emily Carr University of Art and Design.

 The concept behind this year’s illustration focuses around the idea of peace as process through movement.
 In the foreground, a woman and a man stand in discussion.
 Their discussion of peace is represented through young branches springing from their mouths.
 Around them are seven birds in flight representing the seven programming countries of N-Peace (Afghanistan, Pakistan, Sri Lanka, Myanmar, Nepal, Indonesia and the Philippines).
 These birds are a metaphor of the peace dove, swooping in to pluck twigs from the conversations of the peacebuilders below them, thereby carrying away the fruits of their negotiations to their home.
 Behind them, the grey and turbulent wind represents the inherent complexity of peace processes.